sigasi/sigasi_insights/manual/trouble.md

 # Sigasi Studio analyzes HDL files that I do not need {: #ts-stale-files}

-By default, Sigasi assumes that all VHDL or Verilog files are part of the project.
+By default, Sigasi Studio assumes that all VHDL or Verilog files are part of the project.
 However, some projects may contain multiple files with older or alternative definitions of a VHDL object.
 We call these *stale* files, because they are no longer used.
 In such a case you will want Sigasi Studio to ignore certain files.

 To exclude files (or directories) from analysis, consult the [/manual/libraries].

 Ignored resources are decorated with a ![](icons/ignoreicon.png) icon in the project explorer view.

-# Sigasi startup fails: "Could not create the Java virtual machine"
+# Sigasi Studio startup fails: "Could not create the Java virtual machine"

-On some computers, the standalone version of Sigasi will fail to start with an error message similar to: "Could not create the Java virtual machine."
+On some computers, the standalone version of Sigasi Studio will fail to start with an error message similar to: "Could not create the Java virtual machine."
 This happens especially on 32-bit Windows machines with less than 2GB of physical memory.
 The reason is that the Java virtual machine tries to allocate more memory than what is available.

 In order to solve this, you can decrease the default heap size settings.
-You can do this by adding following lines to `sigasi.ini` or `eclipse.ini` in your Sigasi installation folder:
+You can do this by adding following lines to `sigasi.ini` or `eclipse.ini` in your Sigasi Studio installation folder:

 ```bash
 -vmargs